Contents

 - Encourage Peer Influence: Let successful users share their positive experiences.

-Danielle Jefferson and Kaitlyn Lewis demonstrate that with persistence and clear communication, it’s possible to overcome resistance and achieve a smooth transition.
+Danielle and Kaitlyn’s stories show that it’s possible to overcome resistance and make a smooth transition.
+It just takes a bit of patience.